researchart/all/SEresearchReuseManifesto.md

 + Our industrial partners are locked out of research debates since they do not have time to write these ridiculously elaborate papers.
 + Researchers spent far too much time writing papers, when they should be creating new results.

 We should send reserach papers to the guillotine.
 Chop them up, liberate their ideas, spread them around, thus granting broader access to their various parts.
 Vive la révolution.

 If we divide research papers into  their smaller, more managable,  parts then this will revolutionize the computer science concept of _a conference_.
 Normally, researchers write papers and present them at  conferences at which time most of their ideas are viewed once, then never used again.
+This is wrong.

-This is wrong- conferences should be more than about academics strutting about on stage presenting arcane research results.
+Conferences should be more than about academics strutting about on stage presenting arcane research results.
 Rather, they should be a place to visit to find “things” that can be reused  for a wide range of tasks.

-The list of potentially reusable  “things” is  quite broad ranging and includes
+Out [list of potentially reusable  research artifacts](ListOfArtifacts.md) is  quite broad ranging and includes

 + Executables: e.g. standalone executable tools;
 + Non executables: